 Nose Staph infections

-Aside from your skin, a favorite place for Staph and MRSA bacteria to live and grow is in your nose.
+A favorite place for Staph and MRSA bacteria to live and grow is in your nose.
 Bacteria like Staph love moist and warm places like the nose, upper respiratory system, groin and arm pits.
 Staph can live in your nose and not cause a nose infection, however many people get sores and infections in their nose.

 For kids, the nose can get a lot of “finger traffic” which can spread Staph bacteria around to other surfaces they touch.
 Because Staph aureus (the bacteria responsible for MRSA) live in the nose of about 30% of all people, it’s why Staph nose infections are one of the most common types of Staph infections.